ecoservR/EcoservR/basemap.md

 + CRoW Open Access land (*recommended for accessible nature models*)
 + Designated sites (LNR, NNR, national parks, etc.) (*recommended for accessible nature models*)

-*Note: These layers are indicated for sites in England.
+*Note: These layers are appropriate for sites in England.
 We are planning to incorporate workflows for Scottish and Welsh sites next year.*
   </div>
 </div>